DhruvDoshi/DCScoin/README.md

 http://www.dcscoin.org

-Copyright (c) 2009-2014 Bitcoin Developers
-Copyright (c) 2011-2014 Dcscoin Developers

 What is Dcscoin?
 ----------------

 Dcscoin is a lite version of Bitcoin using scrypt as a proof-of-work algorithm.
- - 2.5 minute block targets
+ - 2 minute block targets
- - subsidy halves in 840k blocks (~4 years)
+ - subsidy halves in 400k blocks (~4 years)
- - ~84 million total coins
+ - ~40 million total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 20 coins per block
- - 2016 blocks to retarget difficulty
+ - 2020 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Dcscoin client sofware, see http://www.dcscoin.org.
+For more information, as well as an immediately useable, binary version of the Dcscoin client sofware, see http://www.dcs-bbn.com.

 License
 -------